What is a subdural hematoma?

 How is a subdural hematoma diagnosed?

 An acute subdural hematoma is an emergency.
-You will need a thorough physical exam, including a check of your reflexes as well as your head, eyes, and neck.
+You will need a physical exam, including a check of your reflexes, plus your head, eyes, and neck.
 Doctors usually check for any weakness or signs of brain problems.
 You may be asked when you first noticed the symptoms.
 Your doctor may ask you to do some simple things, such as touching your finger to your nose.

-Doctors generally do a CT scan of your head to look for signs of bleeding.
-It is very important to identify the location of the bleeding.
+Doctors generally do a CT scan or a MRI of your head to look for signs of bleeding.
+It is very important to find the site of the bleeding.
 You may need to have one or more tests, such as:

 - Blood tests to look for bleeding disorders and measure clotting function